John E. Franz: Honors

-Franz has received many awards for his important discovery.
+Franz has received awards for his discovery.
 In 1977, he was awarded the IR-100 award by Industrial Research magazine.
 In 1981, he received the first J.F.
 Queeny Award from Monsanto to honor an invention that was also a commercial success.
 He was the recipient of the 1987 National Medal of Technology, one of the few agricultural technologies to ever receive the honor.
 Franz received the American Chemical Society’s Carothers Award in 1989 for "outstanding contributions and advances in industrial applications of chemistry".
 In 1990, he was awarded the Perkin Medal by the American Section of the Society of Chemical Industry, based on his contributions to the research and development of applied chemistry.
 Franz also won the Outstanding Achievement Award in 1988, the 1988 Missouri Award, and was named the St. Louis Metropolitan Bar Association Inventor of the Year in 1986.
 Roundup was named one of the "Top 10 Products That Changed the Face of Agriculture" by the magazine Farm Chemicals in 1994.
 Franz was inducted into the United States' Inventor's Hall of Fame on May 5, 2007.

 Monsanto has also created two awards in his honor.
 On December 8, 1995, the agricultural company introduced the Franz Sustainability Award, which consists of an annual $100,000 prize given to the individual or team that submits the best environmental project for improvement in the areas of conservation, technology, and/or education.
 Soon after Franz's induction into the Inventors' Hall of Fame in 2007, Monsanto announced a new annual scholarship called the Franz Innovation Award Scholarship.
 This scholarship is awarded each year to a graduate student taking organic chemistry at the University of Minnesota.